Mobiles and suspensions

 2. Chimes in Asia

-3. Witches' "charm mobiles"
+3. The witches' "charm mobiles"

 4. Tibetan offering mobiles